AdiAljadeff/Apple-BI-Project/README.md

 1. **Project Specifications:** Planning the data mart and reports, including crafting essential documents such as the ERD and Source-to-Target Mapping.
 These artifacts provided the foundational blueprint for subsequent development phases.

-2. **Data Mart Development:** Using SSIS for the ETL process, to load OLTP data from the PriorityERP database, transforming it and loading it to the final Data Mart tables.
-Throughout this process many data quality assurance tests were conducted to maintain data integrity.
+2. **Data Mart Development:** Using SSIS for the ETL process to load OLTP data from the PriorityERP database, transform it, and load it to the final Data Mart tables.
+Many data quality assurance tests were conducted throughout this process to maintain data integrity.
 The resulting data mart comprises one fact table, four dimension tables, and one history table.

-3. **Power BI Reports**: This phase involved creating additional tables, calculated columns, and measures using DAX to support the envisioned visualizations.
-Subsequently, proceeding to craft and design the visualizations.
+3. **Power BI Reports**: This phase involved creating additional tables, calculated columns, and measures using DAX to support the envisioned visualizations and, subsequently, proceeding to craft and design the visualizations.
+3 Reports were created: an Executive Dashboard, a Sales Analysis Report, and a Customer Sales Analysis Report.

-#### The reports include:

-**Executive Dashboard:** Offering an executive-level overview of key performance indicators (KPIs) and trends crucial to Apple's sales department.

-**Sales Analysis Report:** Providing in-depth analysis and visualization of sales trends, country-wise sales distribution, and more, facilitating stakeholders in gaining valuable insights into sales dynamics.

-**Customer Sales Analysis Report:** Centered on customer-centric analysis, this report offers insights into customer behavior, purchase patterns, segmentation, and related metrics.
+### Repository Contents

+1. Apple Sales Data Mart Project: BI Specifiactions.pdf: Detailed project specifications.
+2. ERD - Apple Sales Data Mart.png: Visual representation of the database schema, illustrating entity relationships.
+3. S2T Mapping - AppleSalesDataMart.xlsx: Document detailing the transformation and loading process of source system data into the data mart.
+4. Gantt-AppleSalesDataMart.xlsx: Timeline representation showcasing project milestones and schedules.
+5. AppleSalesDM.pbix: The Power BI file housing the developed reports and visualizations.